Wind-WindKids/winding/samples/sophieandwind/ice.md

 @text: small
 Wind was disappointed.

-The Dragon had taught him to fly— to read weather, navigate by stars, taught him the ultimate speed — the speed of light.
+The Dragon had taught him to fly—
+to read the weather, navigate by stars,
+and even taught him the ultimate speed—
+the speed of light.

-It even taught him the real measure: not the ultimate limit as physics knew it, but as mothers did — the speed of love.
+It had even shown him the truer measure:
+not the ultimate limit as physics knew it,
+but as parents did—the speed of love.

-Yet his Dragon, wise enough to know what truly mattered, couldn’t say a word to him.
+Yet his Dragon, wise enough to know

-Millenia before his Dragon,
-the adults had done something wrong.
-They wrote a book of rules,
-instead of a playbook.
+what truly mattered,
+couldn’t say a word to him.

+It had followed its rulebook,
-Silent and absolute.
+silent and absolute.

 @background:
 Muted dark blue tones, watercolor softness, frost edging the background.

-Ok, so this is complicated, I don't expect you'll be able to do the cutout.
-Try it, but if not, just have a portrait-oriented rectangle placeholder.

 --
 change_the_future: page, text, portrait-oriented